-- These regulations take effect from August 2019 and apply to all research studies programmes and all students registered for a research studies programme at Queen Mary.
-A student who enters for examination is examined in accordance with the regulations in place at the time of examination entry or re-entry. - The Academic Regulations, Part 2 General Regulations apply to students registered for a research 8.2 studies programme at Queen Mary.
-The regulations for taught programmes of study apply to research degree students who are required to undertake an element of taught study as a part of their research studies programme. - 8.3 The Queen Mary Code of Practice for Research Degree Programmes applies to all research studies programmes and all students registered for a research studies programme at Queen Mary.
+- 8.1 These regulations take effect from August 2023 and apply to all research studies programmes and all students registered for a research studies programme at Queen Mary.
+A student who enters for examination is examined in accordance with the regulations in place at the time of examination entry or re-entry.
+The following regulations are not applicable to Master by Research (ResM) programmes and other exceptions are indicated in the relevant regulations: - transfer from another institution (Reg.
+8.15-8.16) - annual progression requirements (Reg.8.66-8.74) - transfer to writing-up status (Regs.
+8.20-8.24) - availability of theses (Regs.
+8.126-8.127) - 8.2 The Academic Regulations, Part 2 General Regulations apply to students registered for a research studies programme at Queen Mary.
+The regulations for taught programmes of study apply to research degree students who are required to undertake an element of taught study as a part of their research studies programme. - 8.3 The Queen Mary Code of Practice for Research Degree Programmes applies to all research studies programmes and all students registered for a research studies programme at Queen Mary, except for the ResM unless specifically indicated in the Code.
 Compliance with the Code of Practice is mandatory.
-In any issues of interpretation of the Code, the Academic Regulations take precedence. - Research degrees awarded by Queen Mary University of London are awards of the University of 8.4 London or of Queen Mary University of London. - In 2013/14, Queen Mary implemented its independent degree awarding powers.
-New and continuing 8.5 students in 2013/14 were given the option of receiving either a Queen Mary award or a University of London award, where appropriate.
+In any issues of interpretation of the Code, the Academic Regulations take precedence. - 8.4 Research degrees awarded by Queen Mary University of London are awards of the University of London or of Queen Mary University of London. - 8.5 In 2013/14, Queen Mary implemented its independent degree awarding powers.
+New and continuing students in 2013/14 were given the option of receiving either a Queen Mary award or a University of London award, where appropriate.
 Students were required to make their selections before the published deadline in 2013/14 and in accordance with the stated procedure.
-New students who enrolled from 2014/15 shall be awarded Queen Mary awards where the requirements are met. - These regulations also apply to students registered as an associate student of Queen Mary undertaking study that is part of a research studies programme. - 8.7 The awards covered by these regulations are:

-University of London Awards
+New students who enrolled from 2014/15 shall be awarded Queen Mary awards where the requirements are met. - 8.6 These regulations also apply to students registered as an associate student of Queen Mary undertaking study that is part of a research studies programme. - 8.7 The awards covered by these regulations are: University of London Awards

-Master of Philosophy (MPhil) Doctor of Philosophy (PhD)

-Doctor of Medicine (Research) (MD(Res)) Doctor in Professional Studies (DrPS)

-Doctor in Clinical Dentistry (DClinDent)
+Master of Philosophy (MPhil) Doctor of Philosophy (PhD) Doctor of Medicine (Research) (MD(Res)) Doctor in Professional Studies (DrPS) Doctor in Clinical Dentistry (DClinDent)